ShiftLeftSecurity/sast-scan/README.md

       |_|   |_|
 ```

-This repo builds `shiftleft/sast-scan`, a container image with a number of bundled open-source static analysis security testing (SAST) tools.
+This repo builds `shiftleft/sast-scan` (or `gcr.io/sl-appthreat/sast-scan`), a container image with a number of bundled open-source static analysis security testing (SAST) tools.
 This is like a Swiss Army knife for DevSecOps engineers.

 ## Features